-Performance measure 2022/23 Target 2022/23 Actual Commentary Customer satisfaction with waste 75% 68% Due to the introduction of national standardisation for collection services. waste collection services in 2024, the Solid Waste team and contractors have not been accepting recycling that 2021/22: 72%, doesn't comply with the relevant standards.
-This approach Not achieved to re-educate our customers may have impacted satisfaction results.
+Performance measure 2022/23 Target 2022/23 Actual Commentary Customer satisfaction with waste collection services 3 .
+75% 68% Not achieved 2021/22: 72% Not achieved Due to the introduction of national standardisation for waste collection services in 2024, the Solid Waste team and contractors have not been accepting recycling that doesn't comply with the relevant standards.
+This approach to educating our customers may have impacted satisfaction results.
 Staff will continue to maximise education opportunities to ensure the public are aware of good practice.
-Meet actions set within Waste 60% 65% As required by the WMMP, the waste assessment has Minimisation Management Plan been completed and staff are currently reviewing the (WMMP).
-Achieved WMMP.
-Staff are also working on the Solid Waste Service Review, Bylaw development and have commenced the 2021/22: 54%, establishment of a Resource Recovery Centre in Tuakau.
-Achieved
+Meet actions set within Waste Minimisation Management Plan (WMMP).
+60% 65% Achieved 2021/22: 54% Achieved As required by the WMMP, the waste assessment has been completed and staff are currently reviewing the WMMP.
+Staff are also working on the Solid Waste Service Review, Bylaw development and have commenced the establishment of a Resource Recovery Centre in Tuakau.